tilimil/MerakiWirelessProvisioning/README.md

     * img_file - floorplan image
     * anchor_lat - latitude of (0,0), bottom left corner of the building
     * anchor_long - longitude of (0,0), bottom left corner of the building
-2. Download [meraki.py](https://github.com/meraki/dashboard-api-python/blob/master/meraki.py) into the directory
-3. Put floorplan image into this directory
-4. Edit sample workseet.xlsx with your AP/switch device data.
+3. Edit sample workseet.xlsx with your AP/switch device data.
 Make sure that any rf_profile you use for AP's already exist in the template network.
+4. Put floorplan image into this directory

 ## Usage
 python3 ProvisionSite.py